GT3CH1/SQLSprinkler/README.md

 * Mobile support.
 * Customizable sprinkler name and run time.
 * Automatic running of the schedule (each zone from top to bottom.)
+  * Zones can be customized to be enabled during the schedule run.
+  * Zones that are disabled from this schedule are marked in red.
 * Automatic shut off of sprinklers that are turned on from web page
+  * Zones can be customized to have this feature turned on or off.
+  * Zones that have this feature turned off are marked in *italics*

 ### SETUP